fnalways/terminus-docs/docs/manual/get-started/activate-olares.md

    a.
 Open LarePass app, and tap **Scan QR code** to scan the QR code on the Wizard page and complete the activation.
    ![Activate Olares](/images/manual/get-started/activate-olares.png)
    b.
-Reset the login password for Olares by following the on-screen instructions on LarePass app.
+Reset the login password for Olares by following the on-screen instructions on LarePass.

 After successful setup, the LarePass app will automatically go to the home screen, and the Wizard will redirect you to the login page.